 People quite often asking me about technology stack, and where to go with next big project.
 The answer isn’t simple – it depends.
 Usually, we have couple components which are critical for the whole system.
 If we are talking about a web-based solution or any API we have to decide about DATABASE, then we have STORAGE, moving on – some BACKEND service language.

-As for today, database choice is pretty straight forward – either SQL or NoSQL.
-If you go with SQL – definitely MySQL or something coming from this family (MariaDB , MemSQL).
+As for today, database choice is pretty straightforward – either SQL or NoSQL.
+If you go with SQL – definitely MySQL or something coming from this family MariaDB , MemSQL .
 Why ?
-Because is well known, and you can easily scale it out.
-Just by adding another instances, read replicas and so on.
-Community support is pretty huge, so you can get help or instructions without any problems.
-Also – all cloud providers offers their solutions so you have Amazon RDS , Google Cloud SQL – so… whatever you like.
+Because is well known, and you can quickly scale it out.
+Just by adding another instance, read replica and so on.
+Community support is massive so you can get help or instructions without any problems.
+Also – all cloud providers offer their solutions; you have Amazon RDS , Google Cloud SQL – so… whatever you like.

 Just wondering how many people would hate me if I say go with PHP .
 But it’s 2017 – and yes, that’s why you should go with PHP 7.
 It’s fast enough with deployment, plenty of good devs, great support.
 It’s easy and cheap to scale (just drop more servers, or faster).

 What I’m trying to say – build and deploy fast – and iterate often.

 You like what you see?
 Leave a comment, and I will elaborate more.